-Young Epilepsy/St Piers is committed to meeting the standards required of NHS Business Partners, as contained in the DSPT.
-This includes the review of existing policies, procedures and guides and where necessary the development of new guidance to ensure compliance with the DSPT.
+Young Epilepsy is committed to meeting the standards required of NHS Business Partners, as contained in NHS England's DSPT.
+This includes the review of existing Policies, Procedures and Guides and where necessary the development of new guidance to ensure compliance with the DSPT.
 This is an annual process undertaken by the IG Lead with support from the IG Steering Group.